 - Establish a weekly schedule with a revised digital wellness intention.
 Based on what you learned from your tech assessment, revise your digital wellness intention.
 Identify one to three steps you can take to create a one tech-life balance habit you can practice during the next 30, 60 or 90 days (FYI The European Journal of Social Psychology’s 2009 study concluded that, on average, it takes 66 days for a new behavior to become automatic).
 Remember to start small and to celebrate your small, medium, and big wins each week!

-Digital Wellness Month in May
+Digital Wellness Month and Digital Wellness Day in May

 In May 2020, the Thriving Mindfully Academy launched Digital Wellness Month to encourage and help people practice tech life balance with small steps during the COVID-19 pandemic.
 Resources and tips were shared in articles, blog posts, podcast episodes, videos, and webinars.
 Learn more here.
 Digital Wellness Month will be held May 1-31, 2021.
 Stay tuned for more details.

 Digital Wellness Training & Coaching Support